ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 The handler verifies that the group identifier of the /ace-group/GID path is a subset of the 'scope' stored in the access token associated to this client.
 If verification fails, the KDC MUST respond with a 4.01 (Unauthorized) error message.

-If verification succeeds, the handler returns a 2.05 (Content) message containing the public keys of all the current group members, for the group identified by "gid".
+If verification succeeds, the handler returns a 2.05 (Content) message containing the public keys of all the current group members, for the group identified by "GID".
 The payload of the response is formatted as a CBOR map containing only the 'pub\_keys' parameter from {{gid-post}}, which encodes the list of public keys of all the group members including the respective member identifiers.
 If the KDC does not store any public key for the group, the handler returns a response with payload formatted as a CBOR byte string of zero length.
 The specific format of public keys as well as of identifiers of group members is specified by the application profile (OPT1, REQ9).

 ### ace-group/GID/policies